 Unconventional Oil & Gas Regulation

 Subsequent the passage of the Energy Policy Act (EPAct) of 2005, 42 U.S.C. § 15801, P.L.
-109-58, the U.S. government vastly encouraged economic investment into our oil and gas infrastructure.
+109-58, the U.S. government encouraged economic investment into our oil and gas infrastructure.
 This Act included the repeal of Public Utility Holding Company Act (PUHCA), 15 U.S.C. § § 79-79z(6), which was established in 1935 to aid individual states with their efforts to effectively regulate the energy sector following the Great Depression.
 Following the repeal of PUHCA, the Federal Energy Regulatory Commission (FERC) has allowed immense outside capital investment into the U.S. oil and gas market, allowing for emerging new unconventional oil and gas extraction methods to flourish, such as horizontal drilling techniques.

-The EPAct of 2005 amended § 1421(d) of the Safe Drinking Water Act (SDWA), 42 U.S.C. § 300f et seq. and specifically exempted hydraulic fracturing (HF) wastewater from the Underground Injection Control (UIC) program.
-Since HF related hazardous waste is not federally regulated by the Resource Conservation and Recovery Act (RCRA), 42 U.S.C. § § 6921-6939g, Subtitle C, § § 3001-3023, this exemption compromises the already unsafe oversight of HF wastewater injection controls.
+The EPAct of 2005 amended § 1421(d) of the Safe Drinking Water Act (SDWA), 42 U.S.C. § 300f et seq. exempted hydraulic fracturing (HF) wastewater from the Underground Injection Control (UIC) program.
+Since HF related hazardous waste is not federally regulated by the Resource Conservation and Recovery Act (RCRA), 42 U.S.C. § § 6921-6939g, Subtitle C, § § 3001-3023, this exemption compromises the oversight of HF wastewater injection controls.
 The EPAct of 2005 expanded the language of an existing exemption for the oil and gas industry, regarding the Clean Water Act (CWA), 33 U.S.C. § 1251 et seq., which allows production sites to not be required submit a National Pollution Discharge Elimination System (NPDES) permit for any stormwater affiliated discharges associated with all processing activities, including produced water (wastewater) treatment, energy transmission, and corresponding construction activities (CWA, §502).
 The EPAct of 2005 also initiated a National Environmental Policy Act (NEPA) exclusion pursuant 42 U.S.C. § 15924(b), which eliminated NEPA review by the Department of the Interior and the Secretary of Agriculture for oil and gas exploration conducted in National Forest System Lands.
 This NEPA exemption also applies to all surface disturbances <5 acres, and also to well sites where drilling transpired within the previous 5 years..

-In the U.S., numerous entities that engage in unconventional methods of oil and gas exploration have contaminated aquifers, lakes, streams, diminished air quality (Soeder and Kappel 2009; Kargbo et al. 2010; Gregory et al. 2011; Chalmers et al. 2012; Vidic et al. 2013; Brittingham et al. 2014; Mauter et al. 2014; Schneising et al. 2014; Gallegos et al. 2015) and augmented the frequency and intensity of induced seismicity (Weingarten et al. 2015; USGS 2016).
+Various entities which engage in unconventional methods of oil and gas exploration have contaminated aquifers, lakes, streams, diminished air quality (Soeder and Kappel 2009; Kargbo et al. 2010; Gregory et al. 2011; Chalmers et al. 2012; Vidic et al. 2013; Brittingham et al. 2014; Mauter et al. 2014; Schneising et al. 2014; Gallegos et al. 2015) and augmented the frequency and intensity of induced seismicity (Weingarten et al. 2015; USGS 2016).
 A substantial increase in median annual water volume allocated for HF in the U.S. was experienced between 2000-2014, rising from 670 m3 to 19,425 m3 (Gallegos et al. 2015).
 In 2016 the USGS validated that HF wastewater injection significantly influences earthquake nucleation, and confirmed that the volume of injected produced water manipulates the quantity of induced seismic events.
 HF wastewater injection can have far-reaching effects.
 Recorded pressure increases from cumulative wastewater injection from as far as 90km away, has been observed by the Kanas Geological Survey to induce seismicity, as a result of far-field pressure diffusion (Peterie et al. 2018).

 Brittingham M, Maloney K, Farag A, Harper D, Bowen Z. 2014.
 Ecological risks of shale oil and gas development to wildlife, aquatic resources and their habitats.
 Environ.
 Sci.
 Technol., 48(19): 11034–11047.